software-students-spring2025/3-python-package-push-then-pull/README.md

 - `bgColor` (str or tuple, optional): The background color in the pop-up window.
 Defaults to the last configured value.
 - `fontColor` (str or tuple, optional): The text color of the displayed message.
 Defaults to the last configured value.
 - `fontSize` (int, optional): The font size of the displayed message.
 Defaults to the last configured value.
+- `timerSeconds` (int, optional): The amount of time, in seconds, to wait before the popup will be shown.
+Defaults to a random integer between 1 and 60.

 **Return**: None